普通の外にいくつかの著名な品質を持っている、と畏敬の念を起こさせるあるいかなるビーイングは、カミと呼ばれています。

 Suehiro Jinja

-Just when Suehiro Jinja was founded is not known but it is said to have been in existence at a location near to its present site in 1596.
+Just when it was founded is unclear, but it is said to have been in existence at a location near to its present site in 1596.
 In the early Edo Period prostitution was widespread in Edo and in an effort to bring it under some control the second Tokugawa Shōgun, Hidetada, issued an order in 1617 establishing the Yoshiwara red light district and designating it as the only place in the city where prostitution was legal.
 The shrine happened to be located in the new Yoshiwara and came to be known as the district’s tutelary shrine.
-Yoshiwara was destroyed in the Great Meireki fire of 1657 and it was decided to

 Enshrined Kami: